 Platinum Elite comes with the benefits of lower tiers plus other even bigger perks.
 Even later checkout is a nice touch, as are complimentary lounge access and an annual choice benefit.

-Get all the perks of lower tiers with Platinum Premier Elite.
+Get all the perks of lower tiers with Titanium Elite.
 Among other extras, you have additional options for your annual choice benefit.

-Platinum Premier Elite with Ambassador — 100 or more nights a year and $20,000 in annual qualifying spending
+Ambassador Elite — 100 or more nights a year and $20,000 in annual qualifying spending

 Credit card elite perks

 If you’re a Marriott Bonvoy cardholder, Marriott may grant you a complimentary elite status depending on your card.

 The Marriott Bonvoy Brilliant™ American Express® Card, for example, offers Gold Elite status upon account opening while the Marriott Bonvoy Boundless™ Credit Card from Chase offers Silver Elite status for opening your account.Back to top

 Marriott Bonvoy is a solid program, albeit one that requires a fairly heavy commitment for the best value.
 If you’re a Marriott loyalist, or you find yourself staying at their brand of hotels more often than not, consider signing up for this program.